Virginia Hall: Postwar and death

-Awards
+Awards and honors

 General William Joseph Donovan awarded Virginia Hall a Distinguished Service Cross in September 1945 in recognition of her efforts in France.
 This was the only DSC awarded to a civilian woman in World War II.
 President Truman wanted a public award of the medal, but Hall demurred, stating that she was "still operational and most anxious to get busy."
 She was made an honorary Member of the Order of the British Empire (MBE), and was awarded the Croix de Guerre with Palme by France.

 Hall's refusal to talk and write about her World War II experiences resulted in her slipping into obscurity during her lifetime, but her death "triggered a new curiosity" which persisted into the 21st century.

 In 1988, her name was added to the Military Intelligence Corps Hall of Fame.
 The French and British ambassadors in Washington honored her in 2006, on the 100th anniversary of her birth.
 In 2016, a CIA field agent training facility was named the Virginia Hall Expeditionary Center.
 The CIA Museum gives five operatives individual sections in its catalog.
 One is Virginia Hall; the other four are men who went on to head the CIA.
 She was inducted into the Maryland Women's Hall of Fame in 2019.
+That same year, Time created 89 new covers to celebrate women of the year starting from 1920; it chose Hall for 1943.